-I am an applied mathematician, interested in mathematical modelling and applying computational and analytical tools to solve problems in the natural sciences, especially the biological world.
-My work is focussed on the continuum scale, in particular I am interested in: mechanical biology and physiology, growth and pattern formation, morphoelasticity, and elastic mechanisms in nature.
-Earlier work involved ferrohydrodynamics, minimal surfaces, and soap films.
+I am an applied mathematician, interested in mathematical modelling and applying computational, analytical and occasionally experimental tools to answer questions in the natural sciences, especially the biological world.
+My work is focussed primarily on the continuum scale, in particular I am interested in: mechanical biology and physiology, growth and pattern formation, morphoelasticity, and elastic mechanisms in nature.
+Earlier work involved ferrohydrodynamics, minimal surfaces, and electrostatics.

 Growth is the process by which a material gains mass.
 It is ubiquitous in nature, common in some form to all living entities, and found in many industrial applications and physical phenomena as well.
 It is the process that links the graceful neck of the giraffe to the powerful horns of the ram to the formation of a planet as a dust cloud collapses under gravity.
 In biological tissues, such as arteries, skin tissues, airways, and plants, growth is a very complex process, which can be analysed from multiple perspectives (biological, chemical, evolutionary, ...) as well as on multiple length and time scales.

 My interest is on the mechanics of growth processes, and understanding the form of biological structures through analysis of the mechanical forces underlying their morphogenesis.

 Surface growth refers to the deposition of new material on the surface of a body.
 A striking example of surface growth found in nature is the shape of seashells.
 Seashells have intrigued scientists for centuries, often forming a paradigm for evolutionary theories.
 Yet the developmental mechanisms underlying shell formation are largely not understood.
 We have developed a general model for shell growth based entirely on the local geometry and mechanics of the aperture, where shell growth occurs, and the mollusc, the creature that lives in and builds the shell.